-Cholesterol is carried through the bloodstream by carriers made of fat and proteins called; Lipoproteins.
+Cholesterol is carried through the bloodstream by carriers made up of fat and proteins called Lipoproteins.

 Lipoproteins are classified based on their density.
 LDL is Low-Density Lipoprotein and HDL is High-Density Lipoprotein.

 LDL deposits excess cholesterol in the walls of blood vessels, and induces a buildup of cholesterol, white blood cells, calcium, and other substances in the walls of arteries, causing them to narrow.

 High levels of LDL-cholesterol can clog arteries in a medical condition called atherosclerosis, and increase the risk for cardiovascular diseases such as heart attack and stroke.

-HDL acts as a scavenger that cleans out potentially bad cholesterol from the arteries and a reasonable HDL-cholesterol level may protect against heart attack and stroke.
+HDL acts as a scavenger that cleans out potentially bad cholesterol from the arteries, hence a reasonably high level of HDL-cholesterol may prevent a heart attack and a stroke.

-An imbalance of electrolytes such as potassium and sodium, can give rise to cardiovascular disorders caused by abnormal heart contractions, that can increase a person's risk for having a heart attack.
+An imbalance of electrolytes such as potassium and sodium can give rise to cardiovascular disorders caused by abnormal heart contractions which may increase a person's risk of having a heart attack.

 Damaged liver cells release the enzyme ALT into the bloodstream, hence the amount of ALT in serum may be helpful in the early detection of liver disease.

 A significant increase in the serum levels of the liver enzymes ALP, AST, ALT, and GGT are associated to a host of medical conditions.

 High levels of LDH point to acute or chronic cell damage, organ or tissue damage, and this enzyme is also a valuable prognostic marker in lymphoma, leukaemia, and colon cancer.

-High levels of Uric acid are seen most commonly in those with a predisposition to gout.
+High levels of Uric acid are seen most frequently in those with a predisposition to inflammatory arthritis or gout.

 Creatinine is a waste product from the breakdown of creatine phosphate found in muscle tissue.